An explicit kernel-split panel-based Nystr\"om scheme for integral equations on axially symmetric surfaces: Numerical examples

 \subsection{Modal field from external point source in domain with star shaped cross-section}

-This subsection tests convergence of the solution to a modal interior Neumann Helmholtz problem~(\ref{eq:fieldF}) and~(\ref{eq:inteqF}) with $n=1$.
+This section tests convergence of the solution to a modal interior Neumann Helmholtz problem~(\ref{eq:fieldF}) and~(\ref{eq:inteqF}) with $n=1$.
 The body of revolution $V$, shown in Figure~\ref{fig:geometry}(a), has a generating curve $\gamma$ parameterized as

 The boundary condition on $\gamma$ is given by the normal derivative of a field $u_{\rm p}(\vec r)$, excited by a point source at ${\vec r}_{\rm p}$ outside $V$